azat-co/ga-backbone/README.md

       }
     });
 ```
+The first line will create homeView object and assign it to homeView property of the router.
+The second line will call **render** method in **homeView** object triggering 'Hello World' output.

-Finally to start a Backbone app we call `new Router` inside of a document ready wrap to make sure DOM is loaded:
+Finally, to start a Backbone app we call `new Router` inside of a document ready wrap to make sure that file's DOM is fully loaded:

 ```javascript
 		var app;